parttimenerd/asgct2-demo/README.md

 The AsyncGetCallTrace call has seen increasing use in recent years in profilers like async-profiler.
-But the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
+But it is not really an API (not exported in any header) and the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
 Tools like async-profiler have to resort to complicated code to partially obtain the information